NewbieCoder10/fantasy-football-stats/docs/user-stories.md

 ### Football User
-Would be able to find out certain information about certain players using this app.
-User, could benefit from this when searching for a player they want to know about.
+Would be able to find out certain information about certain players using this app; could benefit from this when searching for a player they want to know about.

 ### General User